vouch-dev/vouch/vouch/README.md

 ### Check

-Reviews created using Vouch can be used to evaluate software project dependancies.
-Vouch extensions can discover ecosystem specific dependancy definition files.
+Reviews created using Vouch can be used to evaluate software project dependencies.
+Vouch extensions can discover ecosystem specific dependency definition files.
 For example, the Python extension parses `Pipfile.lock` files.

-The `check` command generates an evaluation report of local project dependancies based on available reviews:
+The `check` command generates an evaluation report of local project dependencies based on available reviews:

 `vouch check`